Frequently asked questions (FAQs):

-May I apply to the programme while still in the process of finishing my master’s/bachelor’s (4-year BSc) with thesis?
+May I apply to the programme while still in the process of finishing my master’s/bachelor’s (4-year BSc/min 240 ECTS points) with written thesis?

 Yes, you may apply prior to having completed your degree.
-However, you need to have completed your master's/bachelor's degree by the time you start the LSM programme.
-Exception for those applying to the DAAD-LSM projects (see above for more details).
+However, you need to have completed your master's/bachelor's degree by 31.07.2020 at the latest.

 How can I be sure that the referees I have indicated have been contacted?

 Your referees of choice will be contacted automatically the moment you press the “save”-button at the buttom of the page.
 You will receive a notification once the referee has submitted a recommendation letter on your behalf.